 Introduction to GIT Cherry-pick

-In this article, we’re going to learn about the GIT Cherry-pick in detail.
+The following article provides an outline for GIT Cherry-pick.
 Many programmers are working on the same software development from different corners of the world.
 Then how to manage the codes?
 How will they make others understand what changes they have made?
 How to commit the codes and maintain different versions?
 How to merge the codes?

 What is GIT Cherry-pick?